cttnguyen/cttnguyen.github.io/content/english/blog/covid_planning.md

 author: Crystal Nguyen
 date: "2021-05-27"
 description: The trials and silver linings of planning a wedding in the middle of a pandemic
-image: images/blog/CTDs.jpg
+image: images/blog/CTDs.JPG
+image_webp:
-title: "COVID Wedding Planning"
+title: COVID Wedding Planning
 ---

 There isn't really any crafting in this post, since I haven't finished much of anything (yet), but I do have a couple of projects in the works.
 Instead, I wanted to document a little bit of what it's like to plan a wedding while there's an ongoing pandemic.
 To be frank, it sucks.
 We've kept mostly positive about it, and we know that while the pandemic has put a damper on our plans, it's also...you know...been a generally terrible time for the entire world.
 Anyways, these are just three of the top COVID-wedding-planning tidbits that stick out for us.